 Vecchia Roma, at last!

 It had been ten years since my last dinner at Vecchia Roma.
-Inside, the decorations had changed, naturally, but I was happy to learn that their food tastes as good as it did a decade ago.
+Inside, the decorations had changed, naturally, but I was happy to learn that their food tasted as good as it did a decade ago.

 It wasn’t new to me, but to someone going there for the first time, it will obviously qualify among the most surprising places in Rome.